axelholmqvist/EITN50/README.md

 ## 2. Object Security
 Run server.py to start server.<br/>
-Run client.py to start client (which immediately send a 'Hello' to server and starts a session).<br/>
+Run client.py to start client (which immediately sends a 'Hello' to the server and starts a session).<br/>
 Username: admin<br/>
 Password: supersafepw